AlisaKobzar/AlisaKobzar.github.io/content/gamedev/Do_You_Hear_Me?.md

 ---

 Game prototype.
-Protagonist: Maria Kalesnikawa (contemporary flutist, imprisoned belorussian activist), who goes in a night-dream (nightmare) through the stages of her life (labyrinth ) in reverse from now until the point, when she decided, that the political future of her country is more important, than her successful musical career .
+Protagonist: Maria Kalesnikawa (contemporary flautist, imprisoned Belorussian activist), who goes in a night dream (nightmare - achieved with the help of various visual glitches, which confuse the player's navigation) through the stages of her life (labyrinth ) in reverse from now until the point, when she decided, that the political future of her country is more important than her successful musical career.
-Goal of the game : to find the lost voice of protagonist
+The goal of the game is to find the protagonist's lost voice.

 Collaboration with Taya Kabaeva (visual design)